CeuAzul/ADR/docs/Components/FreeBody.md

 Notice that the quality of the output depends on the quality of the input.
 If the force and moment functions are not representative, the moving method won't deliver good results.

+## *force_and_moment_at_cg* method:
+Returns the resultant force and moment from itself and all the child components at its gravitational center.